Morlabs/Contributions/Recurring_tasks/Open_positions/readme.md

 # Open Positions at Trinity DAO

-The comprehensive list of roles, job descriptions, and sub-DAO structures outlined above is not meant to be an exhaustive or definitive representation of all positions and organizational units within this DAO.
+The comprehensive list of roles, job descriptions, and sub-DAO structures outlined below is not meant to be an exhaustive or definitive representation of all positions and organizational units within this DAO.
 Instead, it serves as a foundational framework, providing a starting point for the DAO's operations and governance.

 ## Available Positions